Mirko Salvi: Youth

+Basel

 At the end of the Swiss Super League season 2012–13 he won the Championship title and was Swiss Cup runner up with Basel.
-In the 2012–13 UEFA Europa League Basel advanced as far as the semi-finals, there being matched against the reigning UEFA Champions League holders Chelsea, but they were knocked out, losing both home and away ties, beaten 2-5 on aggregate.
+In the 2012–13 UEFA Europa League Basel advanced as far as the semi-finals, there being matched against the reigning UEFA Champions League holders Chelsea, but they were knocked out, losing both home and away ties, beaten 2–5 on aggregate.
 At the end of the Swiss Super League season 2013–14 he again won the Championship title and was Swiss Cup silver medal winner for the second time.
-During this period, as third Basel goalkeeper, he played regularly in their U-21 team and in some test games but never a league match.
+During this period, as third Basel goalkeeper, he played regularly in their U-21 team and in some test games, but never in a league match.

-On 19 May 2014, Basel announced that they were loaning out Salvi to Biel in the Swiss Challenge League, so that he could gain first-team experience in an environment somewhat more competitive than with the Reserves in the 1.
+On 19 May 2014, Basel announced that they were loaning out Salvi to Biel-Bienne in the Swiss Challenge League, so that he could gain first-team experience in an environment somewhat more competitive than with the Reserves in the 1.
 Liga Promotion.
 He became their starting goalie and played his Challenge League debut in the Stade de Genève on 20 July 2014 in a 1–2 away defeat against Servette.
-After one year loan, in which he played 35 of the possible 36 Challenge League games, he returned to Basel as their first team third goalkeeper.
+Biel-Bienne ended the season in last position in the division but due to the demotion of Servette FC for financial reason, FC Biel-Bienne escaped relegation.
+After the one-year loan, in which he played 35 of the possible 36 Challenge League games, he returned to Basel as their first team's third goalkeeper.

-Salvi made his professional debut for Basel in the closing match of the 2015–16 UEFA Europa League group stage against Lech Poznań on 10 December 2015.
-He came on as a substitute just before half-time to replace injured Germano Vailati during the 1–0 away victory.
+Salvi's debut in the FC Basel jersey came about under strange circumstances.
+FCB's number 1 keeper at that time was Tomáš Vaclík, but he injured his adductors during a training session.
+Basel's second goalkeeper Germano Vailati was therefore used in the closing match of the 2015–16 UEFA Europa League group stage, against Lech Poznań on 10 December 2015.
+However, Vailati injured himself with a misstep a few minutes before the half-time whistle and was no longer able to continue.
+Salvi didn't even have time to warm up and made his debut a few minutes later and helped the team to secure the 1–0 away victory.

-On 15 June 2021, he returned to his first club Yverdon-Sport.

-On 10 June 2022, Salvi returned to Basel on a two-year contract.
+After the winter break, on 7 January 2016, Basel announced that Salvi is loaned out to FC Lugano for the second half of the 2015–16 Super League season, where he established himself as the starting goalkeeper after a few games.
+He played with Lugano for one and a half seasons, returning to Basel during the summer 2017.

+During their 2017–18 season, Salvi was again back up keeper behind Tomáš Vaclík and played only in four Swiss Cup matches, but no league games.